codacy/codacy-prospector/docs/description/pylint.md

 ## Notes on Codacy Pylint

-Pylint is officially supported in Codady on it's own.
-If you want better configurability, we suggest to disable Pylint in Prospector and use the "Pylint (Python 3)" tool in Codacy.
-If you prefer, however, the Prospector default settings, you can disable the Codacy Pylint tool and use it from Prospector.
+Pylint is officially supported in Codady on its own.
+If you want better configurability, we suggest disabling Pylint in Prospector and using the "Pylint" tool in Codacy.
+If however, you prefer the Prospector default settings, you can disable the Codacy Pylint tool and use it from Prospector.